California in the American Civil War

 In the beginning of 1861, as the secession crisis began, the secessionists in San Francisco made an attempt to separate the state and Oregon from the union, which failed.
 Southern California, with a majority of discontented Californios and Southern secessionists, had already voted for a separate Territorial government and formed militia units, but were kept from secession after the outbreak of war by Federal troops drawn from the frontier forts of the District of Oregon and District of California (primarily Fort Tejon and Fort Mojave).

-Patriotic fervor swept California after the attack on Fort Sumter, providing the manpower for Volunteer Regiments recruited mainly from the pro-Union counties in the north of the State.
+Patriotic fervor swept California after the attack on Fort Sumter, providing the manpower for Volunteer regiments recruited mainly from the pro-Union counties in the north of the State.
 Gold was also provided to support the Union.
 When the Democratic party split over the war, Republican supporters of Lincoln took control of the state in the September elections.
-Volunteer Regiments were sent to occupy pro-secessionist Southern California and Tulare County, leaving them generally powerless during the war itself.
-However some Southerners traveled east to join the Confederate Army, evading Union patrols and hostile Apache.
-Others remaining in the state attempted to outfit a privateer to prey on coastal shipping, and late in the war two groups of partisan rangers were formed but neither were successful.
+Volunteer regiments were sent to occupy pro-secessionist Southern California and Tulare County.
+Some Southerners traveled east to join the Confederate Army, evading Union patrols and hostile Apache.
+Others who remained in the state attempted to outfit a privateer to prey on coastal shipping, and late in the war two groups of partisan rangers were formed.